waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 I will need to make the features that let Jess(admin) to change the price and add/delete products easy to use and function properly.

+### Usability

+The website can be used for the purpose given from the need/problem

+If the website cant be used for its purpose of buying Jess's crochet products then people wont use it.

+When testing ill make sure to use the website and check its usability by acting like a customer and testing the flow of the website.

 -------------------------------------------------